michaelseeber/road-segmentation/README.md

 # Road Segmentation from Aerial images

+##Report
 The written report can be found [here](https://www.kaggle.com/c/cil-road-segmentation-2020/).

+##Code

 This is the projects source code of Bastian Morath, Daniel Peter, Michael Seeber and Kam-Ming Mark Tam which is part of a Kaggle competition that is available under [this link](https://www.kaggle.com/c/cil-road-segmentation-2020/).

 ## Project structure